-Any written material will be circulated to all parties at least five school days before the date of the meeting.
+Any written material will be circulated to all parties at least seven (7) school days before the date of the meeting.
 The hearing will not accept as evidence recordings of conversations obtained without informed consent of all parties unless exceptional circumstances apply.

-For Academy related complaints, the Stage Three Appeal will consist of three Members, drawn from the Executive Team, Trustees, Governors or other appropriate individuals who have not previously been involved with the complaint.
-One of the members of the panel must be independent of the management and running of the academy.
-This may be an Headteacher from another OAK academy, a Trustee, a Governor of another academy or similar independent individual from within or beyond the trust.
+For School related complaints, the Stage Three Appeal will consist of three members, drawn from the Executive Team, Trustees, Governors or other appropriate individuals who have not previously been involved with the complaint.
+One of the members of the panel must be independent of the management and running of the school.
+This may be a Headteacher from another OAK School, a Trustee, a Governor of another School or similar independent individual from within or beyond the trust.
 For central team complaints, the Stage Three Appeal will consist of the Chief Executive and two other members of the Executive Leadership Team, who have not previously been involved with the complaint.
-The Academy/Trust Central Team will inform complainants in writing, that they can attend the panel hearing and, if they wish, be accompanied.
+The School/Trust Central Team will inform complainants in writing, that they can attend the panel hearing and, if they wish, be accompanied.